asg017/observable-prerender/README.md

 ### notebook.**waitFor**(cell, _status_)

 Returns a Promise that resolves when the cell named `cell` is `"fulfilled"` (see the Observable inspector documentation for more details).
 The default is fulfilled, but `status` could also be `"pending"` or `"rejected"`.
 Use this function to ensure that youre redefined changes propagate to dependent cells.

+### notebook.**fileAttachments**(files)

+Replace the [FileAttachments](https://observablehq.com/@observablehq/file-attachments) of the notebook with those defined in `files`. `files` is an object where the keys are the names of the FileAttachment, and the values are the absolute paths to the files that will replace the FileAttachments.

+## CLI Reference

+`observable-prerender` also comes bundled with 2 CLI programs, `observable-prerender` and `observable-prerender-animate`, that allow you to more quickly pre-render notebooks and integrate with local files and other CLI tools.

+### `observable-prerender [options] <notebook> [cells...]`

+Pre-render the given notebook and take screenshots of the given cells. `<notebook>` is the observablehq.com ID of the notebook to load, same argument as the 1st argument in `.load()`. `[cells...]` is the list of cells that will be screenshotted from the notebook.
+By default, the screenshots will be saved as `<cell_name>.<format>` in the current directory.

+Run `observable-prerender --help` to get a full list of options.

+### `observable-prerender-animate [options] <notebook> [cells...] --iter cell:cellIterator`

+Pre-render the given notebook, iterate through the values of the `cellIterator` cell on the `cell` cell, and take screenshots of the argument cells. `<notebook>` is the observablehq.com ID of the notebook to load, same argument as the 1st argument in `.load()`. `[cells...]` is the list of cells that will be screenshotted from the notebook. `--iter` is the only required option, in the format of `cell:cellIterator`, where `cell` is the cell that will change on every loop, and `cellIterator` will be the cell that contains all the values.

+Run `observable-prerender-animate --help` to get a full list of options.

 ## Caveats